 How to buy cheap car insurance

-One of the quickest ways to buy a cheap car insurance policy is via a comparison site as you can compare multiple providers at once to find the best deal.
-We have partnered with Quotezone* so that you can search and compare cheap quotes from over 110 UK car insurance providers.
+One of the quickest ways to save time and money when buying your car insurance policy is via a comparison site as you can compare multiple providers at once.
+We have partnered with Quotezone* so that you can search and compare quotes from over 120 UK car insurance providers.
 One thing to consider, however, is that you may be able to find a better deal with an insurer that is not featured on comparison sites, such as Direct Line.
 Ensure that you are comparing similar policies when looking for a car insurance quote to ensure you are making a fair comparison and getting the best deal.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses - Quotezone